is a great beginning get-to-know-you activity for first grade as a

 - Print each student's name on a sentence strip.
 Prepare a strip with your name also.

-- Cut the Letters in My Name cutouts into strips so that each student will have 1 sentence strip.
+- Cut the Letters in My Name cutouts so that each student will have 1 sentence strip, 1 number line, and 1 ten frame.

 - Have 1 piece of construction paper for each student to make a page for the class book.